-Saint Petersburg is a world-class destination and Russia's second largest city, with the population of more than 5 million perched at the eastern tip of the Baltic Sea and the Neva River.
+Saint Petersburg is Russia’s second largest city, with a population of more than 5 million, perched at the eastern tip of the Baltic Sea and the Neva River.
 Saint Petersburg is one of the most breathtakingly beautiful places on the Earth, and virtually any building in the large historic center, threaded with canals dotted with baroque bridges, can be considered as an attraction—and indeed, it is a UNESCO World Heritage site.

 Yekaterinburg alternatively romanized as Ekaterinburg, is the fourth-largest city in Russia and the administrative center of Sverdlovsk Oblast, located in the middle of the Eurasian continent, on the border of Europe and Asia.

 Nizhny Novgorod colloquially shortened to Nizhny, is, with the population of 1,250,615, the fifth largest city in Russia and the administrative center of Nizhny Novgorod Oblast.
 From 1932 to 1990, it was known as Gorky after the writer Maxim Gorky who was born there.
 The city is an important economic, transportation and cultural center of Russia and the vast Volga-Vyatka economic region.